EffectOrientedProgramming/book/Chapters/06_Failure.md

 The main problem with exceptions is that they are not part of the type system.
 If the type system doesn't include exceptions as part of a function signature, you can't know what exceptions you must handle when calling other functions (i.e.: composing).
-Even if you track down all possible exceptions thrown explicitly in the code (by hunting for them in their source code!), built-in exceptions can still happen without evidence in the code: divide-by-zero is a great example of this.
+Even if you track down all possible exceptions thrown explicitly in the code (by hunting for them in the source code!), built-in exceptions can still happen without evidence in the code: divide-by-zero is a great example of this.

 Suppose you're handling all the exceptions from a library--or at least the ones you found in the documentation.
 Now a newer version of that library comes out.